+Client is inactive

 This COD feature does not guarantee that all live orders/quotes can be successfully cancelled as it depends on the system availability and/or market trading state when the COD triggers.

 Message Throttling

+Message Throttling Model

 HKEX has implemented a scheme for throttling message traffic where each Comp ID is only permitted to submit up to a specified number of business messages per second (MPS).

 The throttle window is a one-second period that begins at the boundary of an actual clock second or it is the current system time in gateway server for each second, i.e. from 14:45:22 to 14:45:23 is one interval; 14:45:23 to 14:45:24 is another interval; and so on.
 For example: